lumrachele/we-workout/README.md

 ## WeWorkout

+WeWorkout provides an easy solution for users to customize and make edits to their personal workouts.
 This Rails application follows an MVC Structure to create a complete working application.
 It includes both standard RESTful  and custom routes, and communicates with the PostgreSQL Database. <a href=https://vimeo.com/328025663>Demo Video</a>

 <h2>Contents</h2>